 12 oz. liquid sourdough starter, active, bubbly and ready to go (about 1 1/2 cups stirred down, or 3+ cups at full froth)

 Place the dough in a large, lightly oiled ceramic bowl or a large plastic container at least twice the size of the dough.
-You can mark the outside of the vessel with a piece of masking tape where the dough will be when it doubles, if you like.
 Cover the vessel tightly with plastic wrap or the lid, and allow it to rise until doubled, three to four hours.
-The warmer the spot you choose, the faster it will rise, the ideal temperature being 75-85º.
-You can also let the dough rise in the fridge or a cool place overnight.
-Let the dough come to room temperature before shaping it, and be sure that it has doubled in bulk to properly develop the glutens.
+(You can also let the dough rise in the fridge or a cool place overnight.
+Let the dough come to room temperature before shaping it, and be sure that it has doubled in bulk to properly develop the glutens.)